 But unless you’re a photographer showcasing your own work, chances are you’ll need to use work created and owned by someone else.
 There are plenty of sources.
 While the general rule is that you can’t use a copyrighted work without express authorization from the owner, there is one significant legal construct that allows millions of people every day to see and share images online.

-Please keep in mind that stock photo services, creative commons licenses and public domain repositories of images are not subject to fair use due to the rights they carry.
+Please keep in mind that stock photo services and creative commons licenses may not be subject to fair use due to the rights they carry.